Maria S. Lugue, II,

 About the Solicitor General

-Solicitor Lugue was elected Solicitor General in 2008 and was re-elected in 2012.
+Solicitor Lugue was elected Solicitor General in 2008 and re-elected in 2012 and 2016.
 She served as a Glynn County Deputy Solicitor prior to seeking office.
 Solicitor Lugue began practicing law in 1999 and is a graduate of Atlanta's John Marshall Law School.